seanorama/masterclass/security-advanced/README.md

 - Login to Ambari web UI by opening http://AMBARI_PUBLIC_IP:8080 and log in with admin/BadPass#1

 - You will see a list of Hadoop components running on your cluster on the left side of the page
-  - They should all be in green status.
+  - They should all show green (ie started) status.
 If not, start them by Ambari via 'Service Actions' menu for that service

 #### Finding internal/external hosts